BlueSillyDragon/AquaOS/README.md

 # AquaOS
 ![aquaos_logo](https://github.com/BlueSillyDragon/AquaOS/assets/137140267/a5a036a3-5ffe-4dd5-b629-f7fca611a3f1)

-AquaOS is a hobby operating system built from scratch for x86, written in C/C++.
+AquaOS is a hobby operating system built from scratch for x86, written in C++.

 ## How to Build and Run AquaOS

->[!CAUTION]
-> AquaBoot has been switched to using C++, as a result, for some reason, AquaOS will not compile correctly.
-> See "Issues" for more info.
-Sorry for the inconvinence.

 > [!NOTE]
 > AquaOS currently only has a basic bootloader done